 The Center of Excellence in Leadership of Learning (CELL) and the Independent Colleges of Indiana (ICI) are continuing the successful initiative STEM Teach, now in its sixth adaptation.
 STEM Teach VI will expand on the achievements and successes of previous iterations of the initiative to focus on advanced degrees and/or certificates and professional development, for Indiana educators.

 The primary concentration of funds will be for Indiana high school teachers who need graduate level courses in STEM discipline areas to meet the Higher Learning Commission (HLC) requirement for teaching dual credit courses.
 This opportunity includes:

 - Tuition and textbooks/materials for teachers to complete 18 graduate level credits in a specific content area.
 Online graduate courses from participating institutions will be offered in biology, chemistry, computer science, IT, mathematics, physics, psychology, and technology.
 Once 18 graduate credits are earned, STEM Teach VI will also help to fund the completion of a master’s degree.

-Three additional opportunities for STEM Teach V for all Indiana K-12 teachers include:
+Three additional opportunities for STEM Teach VI for all Indiana K-12 teachers include: